chadhyatt/ioannes/README.md

 >
 > With that being said:
 > * This project is provided without warranty of any kind, or guaranteed support.
-> * I am not a C++, or Windows developer.
-I give no guarantees of expert code. 😀

 > [!IMPORTANT]
 > Reverse engineering and client modifications are officially against Rocket League's Terms of Service, and **account bans are possible**.
 I do not hold responsibility for any potential moderation actions.